I am sharing how to roast cashews and how to prepare the Cashew Fruit.

 The seeds are ready to be roasted when they lose their green color and have turned brown/grey by the sun rays.

 Learn how to roast cashews below in the instructions.

-- a bunch of Green raw but sun dried Cashews
+- Raw in the shell Cashews Green raw but sun dried

 - Don't roast cashews on your own if you have never worked with fire outdoors!